midu16/midu16.github.io/_posts/2022-08-31-node-replacement-assisted-installer.markdown

 - Upload the downloaded [rhcos-4.10.16-x86_64-live.x86_64.iso][rhcos-download] to the controller node that you want to add to the cluster virtual-console server:

-Open the used port on BastionVM to be used by the service:
+Open the used port on Bastion Host to be used by the service:
 {% highlight bash %}
  sudo firewall-cmd --add-port=9092/tcp --zone=public --permanent
  sudo firewall-cmd --reload